 Gemini vs Coinbase

-Both Coinbase and Gemini entice new customers with sign up offers of $10 of free bitcoin Once signed up, beginners can very easily buy their crypto with bank transfers or credit/debit card payments.
-These exchange platforms both charge high fees based on their convenience, with Coinbase charging customer 3.99% for credit or debit card payments, whilst Gemini comes out (ever so slightly less) at 3.49%.
+Both Coinbase and Gemini entice new customers with sign-up offers of $10 of free bitcoin Once signed up, beginners can very easily buy their crypto with bank transfers or credit/debit card payments.
+These exchange platforms both charge high fees based on their convenience, with Coinbase charging customers 3.99% for credit or debit card payments, whilst Gemini comes out (ever so slightly less) at 3.49%.

 However, trading fees can be reduced on either exchange by heading across to their more advanced trading platforms, Coinbase Pro or Gemini ActiveTrader.
 With Coinbase Pro, users will be able to reduce their fees to 0.5% whereas Gemini ActiveTrader users will be paying a maximum of 0.35%.

 With both Coinbase and Gemini being safe and easy to use, it’s hard to find a clear winner and both have their advantages.
 However, if you’re interested in saving yourself on fees, then Gemini will come out on top.